VulcanJS/vulcan-docs/talk-outline.md

      ## What Is It?

-X     A toolkit of components and packages that helps you quickly build web apps,
+X     A full-stack toolkit of components and packages that helps you quickly build
-      both on the front-end and back-end.
+      web apps, both on the fƒront-end and back-end.

 S     Show some projects:
         1. Crater